NicolasKheirallah/NextJs-M365-Blog/data/blog/Excel-using-Power-Automate.md

 ---
 date: '2022-10-21T21:51:21.726Z'
-title: How to automaticly extract list items and add them to an Excel using Power Automate
+title: How to automatically extract list items and add them to an Excel using Power Automate
 description: A guide on how to use power automate to fill an excel
 tags: ['Power Automate', 'SharePoint', 'Lists']
 summary: A guide on how to use power automate to fill an excel